'Dressing for Success' - A Guide to Post-16 Deportment and Dress

 - no T-shirts or other items of clothing advocating or celebrating illegal acts, drugs etc

-- no bandanas etc that may suggest membership of clans, gangs and so on
+- no items of clothing that may suggest membership of clans, gangs and so on

-- no earphones worn in the building, or visible mobile phones - although earphones can be worn and phones used in the study areas or in sixth form social spaces
+- no earphones worn on site, or visible mobile phones - although earphones can be worn and phones used in the study areas or in sixth form social spaces

 The sixth form team will adjudicate where fashion is contested.